 An event may have any number of marshals, including none.
-A marshal is an expert in the game's rules and regulations and is the final authority on questions about rules, regulations, and player disputes.
+A marshal is an expert on the game's rules and regulations and the final authority on their application during a tournament.
+A marshal also determines if unsporting conduct has occurred and what the appropriate remedy is, referring any recommendations for disqualification to the organizer.
+When a marshal is not actively performing his or her duties, he or she is a spectator and should communicate this change in status clearly.